Who Is Eligible to Get Car Insurance from USAA?

 You can still use USAA’s investment services, for example.
 You can also purchase life insurance policies.

-However, if you don’t qualify for USAA membership based on the rules we listed above, then you will be unable to access auto insurance, property insurance, and other popular insurance products.
+However, if you don’t qualify for USAA membership based on the rules we listed above, then you will be unable to access auto insurance, roadside assistance coverage, non-owners auto insurance, property insurance, and other popular insurance products.
 You are also ineligible to open a USAA bank account.

 USAA offers some of the best prices on car insurance in the United States.
-However, only certain people will qualify – including active duty military and veterans as well as their immediate family.
+However, only certain people will qualify for USAA insurance – including active duty military and veterans, as well as their immediate family.
 You qualify if your parents are USAA members, for example, regardless of whether or not you’ve ever served.